 Kiterunner

 Kiterunner is a contextual content discovery tool written by Shubham Shah and our friends from Assetnote.
-The tool is able to brute force API endpoints in a contextual fashion (i.e., using the right headers, HTTP methods, and so on).
+The tool can brute-force API endpoints in a context-aware manner (i.e., using the correct headers, HTTP methods, and so on).

-It works in different ways than regular content discovery and directory brute force tools do, and the context awareness makes it suitable for penetration testing of APIs and apps written in modern web frameworks.
+It works in different ways from regular content discovery and directory brute-force tools, and its context awareness makes it suitable for penetration testing APIs and apps written in modern web frameworks.

 Automated security testing tools